Embedded value

 The Embedded Value (EV) of a life insurance company is the present value of future profits plus adjusted net asset value.
 It is a construct from the field of actuarial science which allows insurance companies to be valued.

 Background

 Life insurance policies are long-term contracts, where the policyholder pays a premium to be covered against a possible future event (such as the death of the policyholder).

 Future income for the insurer consists of premiums paid by policyholders whilst future outgoings comprise claims paid to policyholders as well as various expenses.
 The difference, combined with income on and release of statutory reserves, represents future profit.
+See Value of in-force.

 Net asset value is the difference between the total assets and liabilities of an insurance company.